erf/vis-plug/README.md

 -- configure plugins in an array of tables with git urls and options local plugins = {

-	{ url = 'erf/vis-cursors' },
+	-- load a plugin given a 'url' (host defaults to https://github.com/) and expects a 'init.lua' file { url = 'erf/vis-cursors' },

-	{ url = 'erf/vis-test', file = 'init', ref = 'other' },
+	-- you can specify the lua file to require (or theme to set) and give a ref (commit, branch, tag) to checkout { url = 'erf/vis-test', file = 'init', ref = 'other' },

-	{ url = 'erf/vis-highlight', alias = 'hi' },
+	-- you can specify a alias to later use to access plugin variables (see example below) { url = 'erf/vis-highlight', alias = 'hi' },

-	{ url = 'samlwood/vis-gruvbox', theme = true, file = 'gruvbox' },
+	-- you can configure a theme by setting 'theme = true' and the theme 'file' will be set on INIT { url = 'samlwood/vis-gruvbox', theme = true, file = 'gruvbox' }, }
-}